A Minimal Introduction to Reproducible Research

 The schedule of lectures (and readings) is as follows:

-A draft Data Management Plan (DMP) for your Honours Project using UCT’s Online DMP Tool.
+A draft Data Management Plan (DMP) for your Honours Project (or mock project) using UCT’s Online DMP Tool.
 Please use the “University of Cape Town (UCT) - Full DMP” template.

 A GitHub repository containing suitably named sub-folders, data files (if small) and the R scripts (that you’ll develop based on Wednesday’s tutorial), all in line with best practice as per the content of this module.